dannyli/dannyli.github.io/_pages/about.md

 News and Updates
 ------
-- **2025-05-20**: I was appointed as an associate editor for IEEE Transactions on Industry Applications.
 - **2025-05-07**: Our paper titled [Knee-point-conscious battery aging trajectory prediction of lithium-ion based on physics-guided machine learning](publication/J049) has been award a <span class="highlight">**2024 IEEE Transactions on Transportation Electrification Prize Paper Award**</span>.
 Congrats!
 - **2025-04-16**: Our paper titled [Degradation capacity spatial-temporal embedding RUL prediction framework for lithium-ion batteries](publication/J080) has been published at ***IEEE Journal of Emerging and Selected Topics in Industrial Electronics*** [[Link](https://doi.org/10.1109/JESTIE.2025.3561664)].
 The paper is collaborated with Chongqing University.
 - **2025-04-15**: Our paper titled [Compatible matching and synergy operation optimization of hydrogen-electric hybrid energy storage system in DC microgrid](publication/J081) has been published at ***Energy Conversion and Management: X*** [[Link](https://doi.org/10.1016/j.ecmx.2025.101014)].